GLASS BLOWER MONUMENT –

 glassblower monument, spearheaded by Martin Fuess.

-[We] have sent a letter enlisting help from the city of
+Our club has sent a letter enlisting help from the city of

 Pittsburgh.
 We are currently in the beginning stages of

 fundraising, with both the glass raffles at our meetings

 and the sales of the sun catchers going to the special